How Internet Monitor works - Amazon CloudWatch

 Using this information, Internet Monitor shows you just relevant events (that is, the events from places where you have active viewers), and just the impact those events have on your overall viewer volume.
 So, how much impact an event has, percentage-wise, is based on your total traffic worldwide.

-Internet Monitor publishes to CloudWatch Logs internet measurements every five minutes for the top 500 city-networks (client locations and ASNs, typically internet service providers or ISPs) that send traffic to each monitor.
+In addition, Internet Monitor publishes internet measurements to CloudWatch Logs internet every five minutes for the top 500 city-networks that send traffic to each monitor, to support using CloudWatch tools and other methods with your data.
 Optionally, you can choose to publish internet measurements for all monitored city-networks (up to the 500,000 city-networks service limit) to an Amazon S3 bucket.
-For more information, see Publishing internet measurements to Amazon S3 in Amazon CloudWatch Internet Monitor.
+For more information, see Publish internet measurements to Amazon S3 in Amazon CloudWatch Internet Monitor.

 The benefits of Internet Monitor include the following: